silvandiepen/stil/docs/index.md

 #### Understandable

 Understandable in the sense that everyone who has a little bit of styling should understand it.
-It should be easily usuable for a beginner and an advanced user.
+It should be easily usable for a beginner and an advanced user.

 #### Fun to use

-With all the principles above in place, Stil should be fun to use.
+With all the principles above in place, **Stil** should be fun to use.
 When it's easy and gives fast good looking results.
 It's becomes fun to use automatically.

 </Section>